Analyzing Controllability of Bilinear Systems on Symmetric Groups: Mapping Lie Brackets to Permutations: Bilinear Systems Defined on Undirected Graphs

 \section{Bilinear Systems Defined on Undirected Graphs}

-The new notion of mapping Lie brackets to permutations developed in Sections \ref{sec:SO(n)_controllability} and \ref{sec:controllability_monoid} can be directly applied to analyze controllability of broader classes of control systems, including multi-agent systems, symmetric Markov chains, quantum networks, as well as systems defined on general compact Lie groups.
+The new notion of mapping Lie brackets to permutations developed in Sections \ref{sec:SO(n)_controllability} and \ref{sec:controllability_monoid} can be directly applied to analyze controllability of broader classes of control systems, ncluding multi-agent systems, symmetric Markov chains, and quantum networks \cite{Zhang15}, and can be generalized to examine systems defined on compact, connected Lie groups with semisimple Lie algebras, such as SU$(n)$.